Disclosure Information

 State Authorization

-Saint Joseph’s University is a member of the National Council for State Authorization Reciprocity Agreement (NC-SARA) which allows us to provide distance learning programs (both online and in the form of supervised field experiences) and coursework to residents of states other than Pennsylvania.
-NC-SARA membership, however, does not grant reciprocity or exempt us from state professional licensing requirements.
+NC-SARA membership, however, does not grant reciprocity or an exemption from state professional licensure or certification requirements.
 As a result, licensing requirements in Pennsylvania may not be recognized as sufficient to obtain a license in any other state.
+Please see the Disclosures section below for program-specific licensure and certification information.

 Disclosures